10 Best Dividend Growth Stocks Insiders Are Buying for December 2025

 Risk Factors

-- Economic sensitivity to freight volumes
+- Economic sensitivity affecting freight volumes and pricing

-- Competition from trucking and other railroads
+- Competition from trucking and alternative transportation modes

-Stock #8: Energy Transfer LP (ET)
+Stock #10: Energy Transfer LP (ET)

 | Metric | Value |